Osiris-Team/JG-Browser/README.md

 - Click on 'Watch' -> 'Custom' -> and tick the 'Releases' box to get notified of future releases

 ### Motivation
-HtmlUnit is good, but relies on another JavaScript engine with a lot less features.
+[HtmlUnit](https://github.com/HtmlUnit/htmlunit/) is good, but relies on another JavaScript engine with a lot less features that gets updated very rarely.
 Thus, this project exists.
+More details [here](https://github.com/HtmlUnit/htmlunit/issues/201), where I tried implementing GraalJS into HtmlUnit without success.

 ### Features
 - Latest JavaScript support via GraalJS